awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

    1. Make note of the four names listed for **Name Servers**\.

-1. Use the method that is provided by the current DNS service for the domain to perform the following steps:
+1. Use the method that is provided by the current DNS service for the domain to update the NS record for the hosted zone\.
+The process depends on whether the current DNS service lets you delete name servers:
+**If you can delete name servers**

-   + Get the names of the current name servers for the hosted zone\.
+   + Make note of the names of the current name servers in the NS record for the hosted zone\.
 If you need to revert to the current DNS configuration, these are the servers that you'll specify\.

-   + Replace the current name servers with the names of the Route 53 name servers that you got in step 1 of this procedure\.
+   + Delete the current name servers from the NS record\.

+   + Update the NS record with the names of all four of the Route 53 name servers that you got in step 1 of this procedure\.
+**Note**
+When you're finished, the only name servers in the NS record will be the four Route 53 name servers\.
+**If you cannot delete name servers**

+   + Choose the option to use custom name servers\.

+   + Add all four Route 53 name servers that you got in step 1 of this procedure\.

 ## Step 7: Monitor Traffic for the Domain<a name="migrate-dns-monitor-traffic"></a>